The Ultimate list of 36 Awesome Sunshine Coast Beaches!

-Consistent surf breaks along the beach attract seasoned surfers, with better banks towards Point Arkwright.
+The beach’s excellent surf breaks attract seasoned surfers, particularly at Point Arkwright.
 But for a really good surf paddle out 1km to Mudjimba Island (or Old Woman Island, as the locals call it), which boasts a bigger reef break.

 You may even seen some turtles here too!

 There is a pretty good children’s playground at Mudjimba Beach, as well as plenty of facilities, amenities and a small parade of shops.